Electric Avenue

-"Electric Avenue" is a song written, recorded and produced by British singer and songwriter Eddy Grant, who released it on his 1982 album Killer on the Rampage.
-In the United States, with the help of the MTV video he shot for it, it was one of the biggest hits of 1983.
-The song refers to Electric Avenue in London, and to the 1981 Brixton riot in the Brixton district of the city.
+"Electric Avenue" is a song by Guyanese-British musician Eddy Grant.
+Written and produced by Grant, it was released on his 1982 studio album Killer on the Rampage.
+In the United States, with the help of the MTV music video he made, it was one of the biggest hits of 1983.
+The song refers to Electric Avenue in London during the 1981 Brixton riot.

 Composition

 The title of the song refers to Electric Avenue in the south London district of Brixton, the first market street to be lit by electricity.
-According to Grant he first became aware of the existence of the street during a stint acting at the Black Theatre of Brixton.
+According to Grant, he first became aware of the existence of the street during a stint acting at the Black Theatre of Brixton.
 The area is now known for its high population of Caribbean immigrants.
 At the beginning of the 1980s, as identified by the Scarman Report, tensions over unemployment, racism and poverty exacerbated by racist policing culminated in the street events now known as the 1981 Brixton riot.
 Grant, horrified and enraged, wrote and composed a song in response to these events.
 Shortly after, Grant left the UK to live in Barbados, and his most recent batch of songs was lost during baggage transit.
-‘Electric Avenue’ was one of the songs he wrote immediately afterwards to make up for the lost material.
+"Electric Avenue" was one of the songs he wrote immediately afterwards to make up for the lost material.

 Music video

 Filmed in Barbados, the song's music video helped it to gain popularity in the United States.
 In the early years of MTV, the network ran music videos almost exclusively by white artists and was criticized by famous musicians, such as David Bowie, for not having black artists on the network.
-After "Billie Jean" aired and was successful, MTV soon scrambled to get other black artists into their rotation.
-Once "Electric Avenue" aired, it did not take long for the song to climb up to the No. 2 spot on the Billboard Hot 100.
+After Michael Jackson's "Billie Jean" aired and was highly successful, MTV scrambled to get other black artists into their rotation.
+Once "Electric Avenue"'s video aired, it did not take long for the song to climb up to the No. 2 spot on the Billboard Hot 100.